 Backflow Prevention Program

-The Town of Collingwood’s premise isolation backflow prevention program is intended to protect the Town of Collingwood's potable water supply from contamination.
+The Town of Collingwood’s premises isolation backflow prevention program is intended to protect the Town of Collingwood's potable water supply from contamination.
 The backflow prevention program will encompass all Town run facilities, industrial, commercial, institutional, irrigation, multi residential customers and Residential properties with auxiliary water on their premise.

-Premise Owners will receive a notice by mail, of their requirements to comply with the Backflow Prevention and Cross Connection Control By-Law 2017-056.
+Premises Owners will receive a notice by mail, of their requirements to comply with the Backflow Prevention and Cross Connection Control By-Law 2017-056.

 Please note all forms must be submitted within 14 days of completion.
 Forms submitted after the date of completion will not be accepted.

 What is Backflow?

 Backflow is defined as the reversal of flow, from the intended direction in a potable water system.
 Backflow hazards occur through temporary or permanent cross connections made between a potable drinking water system and any source containing non-potable water or other substances.
 There are two main means in which backflow occurs, backsiphonage and backpressure.